zuiko21/minimOS/hard/pask.md

 fit a **74HC238** decoder which, besides its large availability (from my stock), has
-_active-high_ outputs, allowing the use of just eight unexpensive 1N4148 diodes.
+_active-high_ outputs, allowing the use of just eight inexpensive 1N4148 diodes.

 Once the row is selected by the decoder, each column line is received as _unencoded_